pulsar-edit/pulsar-edit.github.io/docs/blog/20231110-savetheclocktower-modern-tree-sitter-part-5.md

 This is a low-stakes gambit for us.
 If the content of the macro _is_ syntactically strange, the parser might get a bit flummoxed, and the resulting highlighting might look a bit weird.
 But that’s OK!
 It won’t affect the highlighting of anything _outside of_ the macro content.

-That’s why the C, C++, and Rust grammars inject themselves into macro content.

 ### Injecting highlighting for URLs and TODOs

 Two built-in packages called `language-todo` and `language-hyperlink` define specialized TextMate grammars.
 Their purpose is to provide rules that match `TODO:` remarks (in comments) and URLs (in comments and strings), and to inject those rules into certain contexts _regardless of grammar_.
 This is a lovely feature of TextMate that the Atom developers got for free when implementing TextMate-style grammars back in the day.